WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Seek Immediate Medical Attention

 Your health is paramount.
-Seek treatment as soon as possible, regardless of the status of your claim.
-This is vital for both physical injuries and work-related mental health issues.
+Seek treatment as soon as possible.
 Collect any relevant medical certificates from visits to medical professionals.

 Report Your Injury